franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 }
 ```

-Now, let's use this function and pass it to [`webbrowser`](https://github.com/amodm/webbrowser-rs) to open it in the
+Now we can use this function and pass the generated URL to
+[`webbrowser`](https://github.com/amodm/webbrowser-rs) to open it in the
 default browser:

 ```rust